-The arrival of fair season brings about tractor pulls, amusement park rides, funnel cakes and blue ribbons.
+Updated For the 2019 Fair Season!
+The arrival of the fair season brings about tractor pulls, amusement park rides, funnel cakes and blue ribbons.
 While there are many county fairs there is only one Ohio State Fair.
 For first time fairgoers, imagine designer chickens, beautified bovine, cut off jeans and neon lights all with the aroma of fried food drifting through the air.
 That is the Ohio State Fair, my friend.

 The Butter Cow at the Ohio State Fair

 Every year since 1903 the Butter cow and calf have made their appearance at the State Fair, with their permanent home being in the Dairy Products Building.
 It is exactly what it sounds likes.
 An entire cow and calf sculpted out of butter.
 It is truly a work of butter perfection.
 The tradition of the butter cow now includes additional butter sculptures relating to cultural and positive ideals in Ohio.
-This year’s theme featured scenes from the popular “A Christmas Story” movie which was filmed in Cleveland, Ohio.
+Last year’s theme featured scenes from the popular “A Christmas Story” movie which was filmed in Cleveland, Ohio.
+This year is a tribute to the moon landing.
 Fun fact: All the butter used in the sculptures is expired and unable to be used.
-After the Fair the butter is then recycled into an ingredient to make a variety of products.
+After the Fair, the butter is then recycled into an ingredient to make a variety of products.

 The Worlds Largest Buckeye